 In most cases, these individuals will do something that isn’t in the best interest of your loved one such as leaving them somewhere with no meaning, or even throwing the cremated remains away.

-This will give you the ability to visit them on special occasions ranging from holidays and anniversaries to birthdays and other special events.
+This will give you the ability to visit them on special occasions ranging from holidays and anniversaries to birthdays and any other occasion you simply want to feel close.

 3. Leave a Legacy

-How a loved one chose to live their life represents the legacy they wanted to leave behind.
+How a loved one chose to live their life represents their lasting presence.
 And as their friend or family member, it is up to you to protect that on their behalf once they are gone.

 By burying cremated remains in a cemetery, you dedicate a permanent resting place for both their cremated remains and their memory.